Chapter 1. Overview of available storage options

 - NVMe over fabrics using Fibre Channel (FC)

-- Device mapper multipathing (DM Multipath) allows you to configure multiple I/O paths between server nodes and storage arrays into a single device.
+- Allows you to configure multiple I/O paths between server nodes and storage arrays into a single device.
 These I/O paths are physical SAN connections that can include separate cables, switches, and controllers.

 1.3.
 GFS2 file system clustered solution

 The Red Hat Global File System 2 (GFS2) file system is a 64-bit symmetric cluster file system which provides a shared name space and manages coherency between multiple nodes sharing a common block device.
 A GFS2 file system is intended to provide a feature set which is as close as possible to a local file system, while at the same time enforcing full cluster coherency between nodes.
 To achieve this, the nodes employ a cluster-wide locking scheme for file system resources.
 This locking scheme uses communication protocols such as TCP/IP to exchange locking information.

 In a few cases, the Linux file system API does not allow the clustered nature of GFS2 to be totally transparent; for example, programs using POSIX locks in GFS2 should avoid using the

 GETLK function since, in a clustered environment, the process ID may be for a different node in the cluster.
 In most cases however, the functionality of a GFS2 file system is identical to that of a local file system.

 The Red Hat Enterprise Linux (RHEL) Resilient Storage Add-On provides GFS2, and it depends on the RHEL High Availability Add-On to provide the cluster management required by GFS2.

 gfs2.ko kernel module implements the GFS2 file system and is loaded on GFS2 cluster nodes.